activatedgeek/blog/site/contents/people/th/adages-quotes.md

 - _E pur si muove_ (And yet it moves) - Galileo Galilei
 - _Truth emerges more readily from error than from confusion_ - Francis Bacon
 - _What we need are notions, not notations._ - Gauss
+- _If I want the door to turn, the hinges must stay put._ - Ludwig Wittgenstein